HMO Planning Permission; What is it and do I need it?

 Sui Generis HMO Planning: shared houses occupied by 7 or more unrelated individuals, as their only or main residence, who share basic amenities such as a kitchen or bathroom.

-If you are operating an HMO under the definition laid out above, from part C of Town and Country Planning (Use Classes) Order 1987, then YES you do need to have HMO planning permission, to avoid being “in breach of planning”
+If you are operating an HMO under the definition laid out above, from part C of Town and Country Planning (Use Classes) Order 1987, then YES you do need to have planning permission for HMO, to avoid being “in breach of planning”

 What Happens If You Don’t Have HMO Planning Permission?

-If you don’t have the correct HMO planning permission and you are operating an HMO under the definition of HMO planning legislation, then this is classified as being in ‘breach of planning”
+If you don’t have the correct HMO planning permission and you are operating an HMO under the definition of HMO planning guidance & legislation, then this is classified as being in ‘breach of planning”

 Being in breach of planning is “the failure to obtain planning permission or comply with the details of permission.

 A planning breach in itself is not illegal and the council could permit a retrospective application where planning permission has not been sought.

 However, the council can issue an enforcement notice requiring things to be put back as they were.
 A local planning authority can also serve an enforcement notice when they consider planning control rules have been broken.

 It is illegal to disobey an enforcement notice and this is something for which can be prosecuted in a court of law.